crav12345/Chasm-Master-API-Server/README.md

 ## GitHub Actions

 The server image (on Google Cloud Artifact Registry) is automatically updated and redeployed when you merge a PR onto `main`.
-The image is also updated and a branch deployment is deployed when you open a PR with `main` as its target.